YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 * Skill:
   * Gain +40% Torpedo CritRate and +65% Torpedo CritDmg.
-  * Upon launching torpedoes, 30% chance to launch a special torpedo barrage.
+  * Upon launching torpedoes, 30% chance to launch a special torpedo barrage and gain +12% Evasion for 6s.
   * Deal +15% damage to Sirens.
   * Has TWO preloaded torpedo spreads.